SynchronDEV/React-Todo/README.md

 # React-Todo
+Run the project using `npm i && npm start`.

 React Todo App made for a weekend test during my studies at &lt;/salt>

 The requirements were to build a frontend todo app using React, as well as a few technical specifications to adhere to.
 These were: